Abbie Noel Campbell

-Abbie Noel Campbell (December 21, 1918 – July 2, 2007) was an African American officer in the Women's Army Corps (WAC) during World War II.
-She served as the executive officer of the 6888th Central Postal Directory Battalion, also known as the "Six Triple Eight," which was the only all-Black, all-female unit sent overseas during the war.
+Abbie Noel Campbell (née Mitchell December 21, 1918 – July 2, 2007) was an African American officer.
+She served as the executive officer of the 6888th Central Postal Directory Battalion, the only African-American and multi-ethnic US Women’s Army Corps (WAC) unit sent overseas during World War II.
 In 2022, Campbell alongside other member of the unit were awarded the Congressional Gold Medal in honor of its service.

 Early life and education

-Abbie was born on December 21, 1918, in Tuskegee, Alabama, she was the youngest of five children to Thomas Monroe Campbell and Anna Ayers, both graduates of the Tuskegee Institute.
-Her father was a pioneering agricultural educator, and her mother was a homemaker.
-Encouraged by her parents to pursue education, Campbell graduated from Tuskegee Institute in 1940 and taught at a junior high school in Cartersville, Georgia, before joining the Women's Army Auxiliary Corps (WAAC) in 1942.
+Abbie Noel Campbell was born on December 21, 1918, in Tuskegee, Alabama, the youngest child of Thomas Monroe Campbell and Anna M Ayers.
+Her father was an agricultural educator and her mother was a homemaker.
+She grew up in Tuskegee and attended local schools before enrolling at Tuskegee Institute, where she graduated in 1940.
+After graduating, Campbell worked as a junior high school teacher in Cartersville, Georgia.

 Military service

 Campbell enlisted in the WAAC on July 16, 1942, and was among the first African American women to be commissioned as officers.
 She graduated with the first WAC officer candidate class in August 1942 and went on to command a WAC detachment at Camp Breckinridge, Kentucky.

 In 1945, Campbell was appointed the 6888th Central Postal Directory Battalion executive officer, serving under Major Charity Adams.
-The unit was tasked with clearing a massive backlog of mail intended for U.S. military personnel in Europe.
-Operating in challenging conditions, the battalion worked around the clock in unheated warehouses, processing an average of 65,000 pieces of mail per shift.
-Their efforts significantly boosted soldier morale by ensuring timely mail delivery.
+They travelled to Europe together with other civilians and military personnel.
+Having arrived in the UK, Campbell was among the officers who faced the challenges of war, including experiencing racial discrimination from certain U.S. military personnel directed at Black women officers.
+She accompanied Adams to Paris to present a report to the commanding officers and played an important role in the first steps of the deployment of the battalion, particularly in welcoming the new arrivals in Scotland from the Atlantic Ocean in early 1945.

 In 2022, the Congressional Gold Medal was awarded to the 6888th in recognition of its members' contributions.